datarobot/batch-scoring/README.rst

 DataRobot supplies two scripts, each for a different application.
 Use:

 - ``batch_scoring`` to score on dedicated prediction instances.
 - ``batch_scoring_sse`` is used to score on standalone prediction instances.
-If you are unsure od your instance type, contact `DataRobot Support <https://support.datarobot.com/hc/en-us>`_.
+If you are unsure of your instance type, contact `DataRobot Support <https://support.datarobot.com/hc/en-us>`_.

 ============  =======
  Convention   Meaning